KeremAR/DevOps-Cheat/CI-CD/cicd-readme.md

 *   **Context**: This is the crucial shift from "my code" to "our code."
 The CI tool runs tests on a temporary, virtual merge of the feature branch and the `main` branch.
 *   **Key Actions**:
     *   Run all validation steps from Stage 1 again in this new, integrated context.
-*   **Why NOT Deploy to Staging?**: Staging is for testing the official, merged state of the application.
-Deploying unapproved PRs would create a chaotic and unreliable environment.
-This stage is a simulation, not a deployment.
+*   **Why NOT Deploy to Staging?**: A staging environment should reflect the stable, official state of the project (`main` branch).
+Deploying every open PR would lead to chaos, as multiple unapproved and potentially conflicting features would overwrite each other.
+Staging is for testing "our code," not just "my code.
 *   **Result**: The team has high confidence that merging the PR will not break the `main` branch.

 #### Stage 3: Integration Pipeline (On Merge to `main`)